Ophthalmology - the study of diseases of the eye.

 Table of contents

 Often a visit to an eye specialist or an ophthalmologist is made because the owner has registered signs of illness.
-Typical symptoms the owner notices are: damage to the cornea, pinching, tearing and color change.
-Apart from illness, eye examinations are also done routinely throughout the animal's life and in connection with breeding.
-For some breeds there is a requirement for an "eye examination certificate", the vet then excludes symptoms of various hereditary diseases.
-If you want a routine check-up, we recommend an eye examination at ophthalmologists at 1,3, 7 and XNUMX years.
+Typical symptoms the owner notices are: damage to the cornea, tearing, tearing and color change.
+In addition to illness, eye examinations are also routinely performed throughout the animal's life and in connection with breeding.
+For some breeds, an "eye examination certificate" is required, where the veterinarian confirms the absence of symptoms of hereditary diseases.
+If you want a routine check, we recommend an eye examination by an ophthalmologist at 1, 3 and 7 years of age.

-Below is an overview and description of typical investigations that are carried out.
-In addition to the specific eye examinations mentioned below, ultrasound, MRI and other diagnostic imaging can be used if necessary.
-An eye examination is not painful unless the eye is damaged.
-Then it can be painful to get light in the eye.
+Below is an overview and description of typical examinations that are performed.
+In addition to the specific eye examinations mentioned below, ultrasound, MRI and other imaging tests can be used if necessary.
+An eye examination is not painful unless the eye is injured.
+In that case, it may be painful to shine a light on the eye.

 Conversation with owner and visual inspection

-Initially, the vet talks to the owner about what the visit is about.
-What is the main problem, when did it start, has the animal had the same or a similar problem in the past, has there been an incident etc. At the same time as talking to the owner, the animal is observed from a distance.
-Mental status, orientation ability, winking, pinching and more are important information.
-Then you may do some tests to check reflexes, these are not described in this text.
+Initially, the veterinarian talks to the owner about what the visit is about.
+What is the main problem, when did the problem start, has the animal had the same or a similar problem before, or has there been an incident, etc. While talking to the owner, the animal is observed from a distance.
+Mental status, orientation, blinking and squinting are important information.
+Then, some tests may be done to check reflexes.
+These are not described in this text.

 Schirmer's tear test

-Schirmer's tear test is used to assess tear fluid production.
-It is a simple test where a strip of paper with a millimeter scale is placed between the conjunctiva and the eyelid.
-The strip is impregnated with a blue color at the bottom, this creeps up the strip together with the tear fluid and makes it easier to read the result.
-The Schirmer test is usually one of the first examinations carried out during an eye examination and must be carried out before applying eye drops or the like.
+The Schirmer tear test is used to assess tear fluid production.
+It is a simple test where a paper strip with a millimeter scale is placed between the ciliary membrane and the eyelid.
+The strip is impregnated with a blue dye at the bottom.
+This creeps up the strip along with the tear fluid and makes it easier to read the result.
+The Schirmer test is usually one of the first tests performed during an eye examination and must be done before applying eye drops or similar.

 Results